Third US vaccine could raise question: Which shots are best?

 ———

-AP Medical Writer Carla K. Johnson in Seattle contributed to this report.
+AP Medical Writer Carla K. Johnson in Washington state contributed to this report.

 ———